isc-projects/stork/changelog_unreleased/2410-bind9-detection-logic-fails-when-the-path-to-named-contains-named-directory.md

 [bug] slawek

-    Fixed BIND 9 detection failing to parse -t (chroot) and -c (config) flags when the path to the named binary contained a directory component called "named" (e.g., /var/lib/named/sbin/named).
+    Fixed Kea, BIND 9, and PowerDNS detection failing to parse the CLI flags when the path to the binary contained a directory named same as the binary (e.g., /var/lib/named/sbin/named).
     (Gitlab #2410)